 Ben, a veterinary student from Australia, travelled to our International Training Centre in Thailand to participate in a two-week surgical training course and learn best practices through hands-on experience.
 Here he is to tell you all about his time in Chiang Mai.

 "I heard about this course through some friends at the vet school who had gone in previous years, and came back raving about how great it was.
 The main reason I wanted to complete this course was that it was a great way to work on my surgical skills as a student, and I chose the Thailand ITC because I had never been to Asia.
 So what better opportunity to mix a bit of work and travel around before and after the course!"

-WVS has many different programmes around the world to provide veterinary care to communities in regions where it is otherwise unavailable, often with a goal to improve not only the animal health but also the human health in the area.
-Hang Dong (just outside Chiang Mai) in Thailand is the location of one of these programmes where there is both a permanent veterinary clinic set up to provide free veterinary care to the local community and the International Training Centre (ITC) where vets and students from around the world can come to practise their surgical skills.
+"The charity has many programmes around the world to provide veterinary care to communities in regions where it is otherwise unavailable, often with a goal to improve not only the animal health but also the human health in the area.
+Hang Dong (just outside Chiang Mai) in Thailand is the location of one of these programmes where there is both a permanent veterinary clinic set up to provide free veterinary care to the local community and the International Training Centre (ITC) where vets and students from around the world can come to practice their surgical skills."